Petlyakov Pe-2: PB-100

 The fuselage of the VI-100 had to be redesigned for the dive-bombing role.
-Initially, the PB-100 featured three pressurised cabins for the three-man crew, but the VVS judged that pressurisation was an inessential luxury for the dive-bombing role, and this was dropped.
-Furthermore, the high altitude performance provided by the turbo-superchargers was also unnecessary, and these too were dropped.
+Initially, the PB-100 had three pressurised cabins for the three-man crew, but the VVS judged that pressurisation was an inessential luxury for the dive-bombing role, and was dropped.
+Furthermore, the high-altitude performance provided by the turbo-superchargers was also unnecessary, and these too were dropped.
 Extensive glazing was added to the lower portion of the nose to give the pilot maximum visibility during a dive-bombing attack.
 A bomb bay for a single 100 kg bomb was added in each engine nacelle, while the engines remained the same.
 The wing was modified, with dive brakes added.
 The cockpit was redesigned, bringing the navigator and pilot together, and given extensive glazing, while a defensive machine gun was added in the ventral position, operated by a gunner.

 The redesign was completed in time, and the PB-100 was ordered into production without the construction of a prototype (only static tests were conducted for new components such as the fuselage), with the first two series production PB-100s completed by Zavod 39 in the late autumn of 1940.
 The trials of the lead machine (No. 390101) began on 15 December 1940.
 In accordance with the new rules also adopted in December 1940, the aircraft was also redesignated Pe-2 2M-105.